GaijinEntertainment/DagorEngine/_docs/source/dagor-tools/daeditor/daeditor/daeditor.md

+# daEditor

 ## Overview

-*daEditor* (*Dagor Editor*) is one of the two primary tools for working with assets, and in some cases, for creating them.
+daEditor (Dagor Editor) is one of the two primary tools for working with assets, and in some cases, for creating them.
 It offers a vast array of parameters and features.
 In this article, we will cover the basic principles of using daEditor, aimed at helping new users get started.

 ## Navigation